-More so than any other competitor, monday.com can do a little bit of everything, and do it really well — whether that's setting up your project smoothly, visualizing data, managing complex workflows, or compiling and implementing post-project feedback.
+More so than any other competitor, monday.com can do a little bit of everything, and do it really well — whether that's visualizing data, managing complex workflows, or compiling and implementing post-project feedback.
+It's a lot less intimidating than the likes of ClickUp, Smartsheet, and Wrike, and you'll find the minimalistic layout will instantly make you feel more organized.
 Plus, it has a free plan and 14-day free trial for you to test out, so you can easily decide if it's right for you without spending a cent.

 Best Scrum Management Tools